praktikantonelli/nixos-config/modules/services/README.md

 ## Cloudflare Tunnel
 Cloudflare Tunnel is the main access way for services hosted on the server.
 By letting Cloudflare manage the domain, I can create new DNS records that map to the local IP address of the server, plus some port.

+## Tailscale
+For other services, Tailscale is used to connect to the homelab from anywhere.
+The Cloudflare Tunnel is mainly used for services that I need from foreign devices, such as my work desktop where Tailscale is not an option.

+As a security feature, Tailscale connections expire after a given period.
+In order to re-authenticate an already registered device, run `sudo tailscale up --force-reauth`.
+This will try to re-authenticate the device with the old tailnet, prompting you to open a link and logging in with the admin user.

 ## Fail2Ban
 This service is primarily used to detect brute-force attacks on any service I'm hosting, and to ban IP addresses in such a case.